 Education, Training & Accreditation

 I obtained a Bachelors of Science in biology with honours from Dalhousie University in 2009, a Master of Science in biology from the University of British Columbia (UBC) in 2012, and completed several years of the Doctorate program at UBC before discovering my passion for pediatric sleep.
-During my tenure as a graduate student, I was awarded the Alexander Graham Bell Graduate and Post-Graduate Scholarships by the Canada Natural Sciences and Engineering Research Council as well as the Pacific Century Award for my thesis work.
+During my tenure as a graduate student, I was awarded the Alexander Graham Bell Graduate and Post-Graduate Scholarships by the Canada Natural Sciences and Engineering Research Council as well as the Pacific Century Award for my thesis work in 2011.

 Based in Coquitlam, BC,

 Whether you live in British Columbia or abroad, we can achieve your sleep goals together!